toddjrdl/toddjrdl.github.io/_pages/about.md

 Final Station
 ------
-I'm currently applying to graduate programs in robotics and mechanical engineering, especially in fields related to humanoid locomotion and origami-based design.
+I'm currently applying to graduate programs in robotics and mechanical engineering, especially in fields related to humanoid locomotion or origami-based design.
-If you’re working on similar topics or just want to talk about robots that walk and fold, feel free to reach out.
+If you’re working on similar topics or just want to talk about robots, feel free to reach out.